Listening is always integrated with other performance

-Many teachers justifiably believe that listening is not an isolated skill, and that it's a waste of time to practice "just listening".
-In the real world, people are almost always listening with some other type of activity – viewing, talking, reading, or writing.
-So for this type of teacher it certainly makes sense to incorporate listening instruction in the context of real world activities that involve multiple modalities.
+Most teachers understand that listening is not truly an isolated skill – it always occurs in the context of some other sensorial experience or interaction or task.
+As such, it would seem to be a waste of time to practice “just listening” (though spoiler alert: see my article on “deliberate practice”).
+In the real world, people are almost always listening simultaneously as they engage in some other type of activity – viewing, talking, reading, or writing.
+So from an “ecological validity” perspective, it makes sense to incorporate listening instruction in the context of real world activities that involve multiple modalities.

 A third approach to teaching listening involves fashioning ways for listening to complement other language modalities, in service of larger learning goals.
 Many teachers find it beneficial to treat listening in the context of general educational objectives, rather than focusing upon the listening skill itself (Nation & Newton, 2009; Thompson & McKinley, 2018).
 Indeed, in most contexts of listening use — socially, educationally, or professionally — listening occurs concurrently with other modalities of language processing — speaking, reading, viewing, and writing.
 Activities involving listening are primarily “meaning-focused”: the learner is asked to understand some content as central to an activity.
 Activities involving listening will be oriented toward analyzing input and using their understanding of the input in some form of output.